3 Days in London: The Ultimate London Itinerary for First-Timers

 For dinner, you’ve got to try England’s most-loved dish: fish and chips.
 You just can’t leave London without indulging in this hearty, oh-so-typical meal!

 Being an island the UK has a major fishing heritage and much of London used to be part of the docks and fishing industry.
-Fish and chips is a descendent of this industry that lives on and is a favorite of almost every British person.
+Fish and chips is a descendant of this industry that lives on and is a favorite of almost every British person.
 It is cheap, cheerful, hearty and filling, an absolute must for your London itinerary.

 Baileys is often called the best place to chow down on fish and chips (and perhaps some mushy peas, too), because the portions are huge, the prices are minimal, the service is fast and friendly, and because their fish and chips — put simply — rock.